-Contacts or interactions between a child and an adult when the child is being used as an object of sexual gratification by the offending adult.
+Contacts or interactions between a child and an adult when the child is being used as an object of sexual functions and is not engaged in teaching.
+For the purpose of this document, this also includes persons contracted to provides services to the school but who are not recorded on the list of staff members.